BiiT-Solutions/UserManagerSystem/README.md

 ![Architecture](documentation/UserManagerSystem.svg)

-On this example we have different applications that are deployed on a different server. `Application A` wants to consume a service that is on `Application B`.
+On this example we have different applications that are deployed on a different server. `Application A` wants to consume a backendService that is on `Application B`.
 For this purpose, `Application A` sends its credentials for `Application B`.
 A typical user and password.
 But `Application B` does not have the information to know if this user is allowed to access or not to its own API.